Karimskee/Clowns/README.md

 ⬥ **exit_program:** Exits the program

 ---
-### A word of appreciation
+### A word of appreciation 🌹

-Words can not describe how much of a gratitude I have to you CS50, such great content!
+Words can not express the gratitude I feel toward CS50, from the course content, learning path and structure, to the problem sets and the final project, it was simply incomparable with any learning experience I've had!
+Many thanks to the [@CS50](https://github.com/cs50) team and special thanks to Dr. [@David J. Malin](https://github.com/dmalan) for everything you've done to deliver the course in such an amazing way!

 ---